The Art of Meaning Making

 MOURNING RITUALS – GRIEVING THE 2020 THAT WASN’T

 There is no change without grief.
-New structures, no matter how good, involve the passing of existing ones.
-‘Grieving Rituals for the 2020 that wasn’t’ gathered a diverse group to explore this insight creatively.
+New structures, no matter how good, require the passing of existing ones.
+‘Grieving Rituals for the 2020 that wasn’t’ gathered a diverse group for a creative exploration of this insight.
 I worked with Helen Palmer to develop and trial new rituals to acknowledge and overcome loss, and develop a deeper understanding of our grief for the year that was and was not.
-By the end, not only did the group experience better connection to themselves and their feelings for 2020 but also developed greater appreciation for rituals.
+By the end, not only did the group experience better connection to themselves and their feelings about 2020, but also developed greater appreciation for rituals.
 Reflections were captured in a podcast series.

 DEFAULT SETTINGS – EXPLORING POLYPHONIC STORYTELLING

 Digital environments offer great opportunities for community building beyond usual boundaries, if only because they are natively global.
 But how can you bring together audiences with diverse languages and cultural expectations for fruitful experiences?
-Default settings was an experimental creative project exploring questions of reflectivity, discourse, polyphony and audience agency.
+Default settings was an experimental creative project, with international participation, exploring questions of reflectivity, discourse, polyphony and audience agency.

 Alta — Lost Tablets

 Alta is a text written for Lost Tablets, an ongoing art project by Melbourne architect and artist Jan van Schaik.
 Each work in the series is accompanied by a commissioned text from a different writer.
-The piece meditates on how we might prepare for catastrophe, learning from the adaptive intelligence of cities like Venice and Amsterdam, or the wisdom of alto voices, femmes fatales, and Italian grandmothers in all-black mourning dress.
+I contributed a piece that offers a meditation on how we might prepare for catastrophe.
 The argument: survival requires beauty, excess, and the capacity to seduce nature rather than worship it.
+And, we should learn from the adaptive intelligence of cities like Venice and Amsterdam, or the wisdom of alto voices, femmes fatales, and Italian grandmothers in all-black mourning dress.
 Read the piece here.

 Blog series